-Trinity (AO-13) was laid down on 10 November 1919 at Newport News, Va., by the Newport News Shipbuilding and Drydock Co.; launched on 3 July 1920; and commissioned on 4 September 1920, Comdr.
+Trinity (AO-13) was laid down on 10 November 1919 at Newport News, Va., by the Newport News Shipbuilding & Dry Dock Co.; launched on 3 July 1920; and commissioned on 4 September 1920, Cmdr.
 Harry M. Bostwick, USNRF, in command.

-Following shakedown, Trinity got underway from Chesapeake Bay on 11 February 1921, bound for the Mediterranean.
-She arrived at Malta and delivered general stores for Pittsburgh (CA-4) before proceeding for Spalato, Dalmatia, with fuel oil for American ships operating in the Adriatic.
+Following her shakedown, Trinity cleared Chesapeake Bay on 11 February 1921 for the Mediterranean.
+She arrived at Malta and delivered general stores for Pittsburgh (CA-4) before proceeding for Spalato, Dalmatia, with fuel oil for U.S. ships operating in the Adriatic.
 After a three-day layover at Spalato, she got underway on 8 March for Venice, where she arrived on the 12th.
 She eventually called at Pola, Italy, before making port at Brindizi to take on fuel oil and general supplies for the naval base at Constantinople, Turkey, and American naval forces operating in Turkish waters.
 Following the delivery of this cargo, Trinity sailed from Gibraltar on 4 April and arrived at Tompkinsville, Staten Island, N.Y., on the 17th.
 Subsequently based at Norfolk and assigned to the Naval Transportation Service, the oiler operated along the east coast and in the Caribbean until she was decommissioned on 22 December 1923 and laid up at the Philadelphia Navy Yard.

 She remained there, inactive, until growing tension in both Europe and the Far East prompted the Navy to enlarge its building programs, and to recondition and recommission old ships.
 Accordingly, Trinity was re-commissioned at Philadelphia on 21 June 1938.
 She transported cargoes of oil from ports on the Gulf of Mexico to Guantanamo Bay, Cuba, and the Panama Canal Zone.